 The RTP clock rate for IVAS is 16000, regardless of the audio bandwidth.
 A clock rate of 16000 is also used for the AMR-WB [36] and EVS codecs [3]; having a unique clock rate across all payload types of one media avoids the issues described in [37].

 The RTP timestamp defines the sampling instant (media time) of the first sample of the first IVAS frame in an RTP packet.
 The duration of one IVAS frame is 20 ms. Thus, the media time is increased for each successive IVAS frame of an RTP packet by 320 ticks.
+The duration of one IVAS frame in split rendering mode can be 20, 10 or 5 ms and hence the media time is increased for each successive IVAS split rendering frame of an RTP packet by 320, 160 or 80 ticks respectively.
 The RTP timestamp of a packet is used for the first PI data in the IVAS RTP payload.
 The timing of PI frames during DTX is explained in clause A.3.5.4.

 The RTP header marker bit (M) shall be set to 1 for the first packet of a talk spurt, i.e. if the first frame-block carried in the RTP packet contains the frame first in a talkspurt.
 For all other RTP packets the marker bit shall be set to zero (M=0).
 This is the same usage as described in [35].